 More than 16 million Americans have an alcohol abuse problem, according to the data from a national institute watchdog.
 But this guide is not about them, it’s about you.
 With so many people asking how to help an alcoholic boyfriend, husband, friend or family member we decided to dedicate this article to you, in hopes of answering the burning question: ”How to help an alcoholic?”

 The media keeps reminding us how debilitating alcoholism can be.
-Alcoholics have the potential not to only ruin the life for themselves, they usually drain the people around them along the way.
+The definition of alcoholism presumes that alcoholics have the potential not to only ruin the life for themselves, they usually drain the people around them along the way.
 Are you looking for ways to help an alcoholic family member, friend, or colleague?
 Are you tired of seeing them burning bridges with their friends, spiraling down deeper into their addiction?
 Read on for 20 ways that will teach you how to help someone with a drinking problem.

 Do not Encourage Their Drinking Behavior